Oyatsumi/NarutoBrowserMmorpg/README.md

 2) Acess the SQL_database of your choice and upload the .sql on the database (sql) folder from your phpMyAdmin on the "import" option, then.
 Afterwards, the database will be populated with the tables of the game.

-	-> Change the database name "databaseName" (on the .sql file) according to your preferences and the name of your mySQL table.
+	-> Change the database name (on the top of your .sql file, e.g., Database: `newname`) according to your preferences and the name of your mySQL table.

-3) Change the config.php file within the "src" folder to your mysql connection parameters, don't change the prefix variable.
+3) Change the config.php file within the "src" folder to your mysql connection parameters, don't change the prefix "dk_".

 	-> The SQL file contains the tables named with this prefix, so please do not change it.